Lebesgue's Density Theorem and definable selectors for ideals: Ideals without density

-The trees $T_n$ will be added by the following forcing $\TT$.
-The conditions in $\TT$ are finite subtrees $t$ of $2^{<\omega}$, ordered by end extension.
-This means that one can only extend a tree at its end nodes.
-Moreover, we let $\dot{T}$ denote a name for the generic tree $\bigcup G$ that is added by a $\TT$-generic filter $G$.
-Note that $\TT$ is equivalent to Cohen forcing, since it is countable and non-atomic.
-We include a proof of the following well-known fact for the reader's convenience.
+We now introduce some notation to aid us in the proof of Theorem~\ref{no selector for ideal of countable sets}.
+To obtain our sequence $\langle \dot T_n\mid n<\omega\rangle$ we will use a particular presentation of Cohen forcing. \begin{notation} Let $\TT$ be the forcing whose conditions are finite subtrees $t$ of ${}^{<\omega}2$, ordered by end extension.
+By this we mean that one can only extend a tree at its maximal nodes.
+For any $\TT$-generic filter $G$ we refer to the tree $\bigcup G$ as the \emph{tree added by $\TT$}.